 Bill Grumbine We formerly saw Bill as "A man out standing in his personal field", but now he does a lot of traveling for club demos and is in his own shop too much to be spending time standing in the middle of a field doing nothing!

-The Late Great Russ Fairfield passed away on Jan.
-4, 2011 but his website is still being maintained.
-Also, Woodcentral is keeping his memory alive at Russ's Corner: Collected essays on woodturning topics, by Russ Fairfield.
+Russ's Corner Collected essays on woodturning topics, by Russ Fairfield.
 Some very good guidelines on design of a woodturning, and an extensive collection of articles on woodfinishing.

 Woodturnings If you're into segmented turning, this is the